rdmorganiser/rdmo-catalog/rdmorganiser/README.md

 Use the same order when importing over the RDMO web interface.

+Please note that the master branch will only work with the latest version of RDMO.
+If you need the xml files for an older version, please browse the releases or contact us.

 NOTE: The domain of rdmo-catalog-uaruhr `domain/rdmo.xml` is required to cover additional the content of the present catalogs w.r.t. [https://github.com/rdmorganiser/rdmo-catalog](https://github.com/rdmorganiser/rdmo-catalog).

 =======